Last updated on September 13th, 2022

 Retiring abroad is something that increasing numbers of people are doing, and approximately one in eight people has at least given some thought to moving abroad.
 It makes sense that this would be the time in life that people would pick – retirees are statistically the most likely to be able to afford it, and don’t have so many work commitments to get in their way – but it is still something that needs to be thought about forensically.

 Before you start the ball rolling on a house purchase and start ringing around overseas removalists, you need to be able to answer in the affirmative to a few questions.
 These are set out below, and we’ll explain why they matter.

 Are you financially stable enough?

 As already noted, the time when you are most likely to be financially able to move overseas is once you’ve retired.
 Retirement savings, plus any potential investments and possibly the proceeds of a house sale can make for a pretty solid nest egg.
 However, the upfront costs of moving overseas are often eye-watering.
-You’ll need to find a place to live, furnish it, secure residence permits and possibly have all your stuff shipped internationally.
+You’ll need to find a place to live, furnish it, secure residence permits, and possibly have all your stuff shipped internationally.
+If you are looking to relocate to France you may want to consult https://www.simonconn.com/ to find out information about mortgages and the actual cost of purchasing a new home.
 After all of this is taken care of, you’ll need a substantial contingency – because while you’ll always hope the move goes smoothly, you can’t count on it, and you’ll need to be prepared for emergencies.

 Have you fully prepared for leaving?